reshamas/fastai_deeplearn_part1/lessons/lesson_5_x.md

    - fit the model:  `learn.fit(1e-2, 2, wds=wd, cycle_len=1, cycle_mult=2)`
 - plots are in seaborn - plotting library that sits on top of matplotlib

+#### Classifier
+Q:  if recommendation system is 0 / 1?
+A:
+- need to use a classifier instead of regressor
+- not in fastai library yet
+- change activation function to be sigmoid, criterion (loss function) to cross entropy rather than RSME

 ### Dot Product Example in PyTorch
 - dot product is the vector version
 - can create a tensor in PyTorch version